 How to Break Your Phone Addiction

-Today it’s hard to imagine how we survived without our pocket companions.
 Research from phone monitoring apps shows we spend 3 hours and 15 minutes on our phones each day.
-On average we check our phones 58 times per day and half of those pickups are within 3 minutes of the last one.
+On average we check our phones 58 times per day.
+And half of those pickups are within 3 minutes of the last one.

 No wonder people are struggling with low productivity.
 In little over a decade, these devices have become indispensable parts of our lives and a source of constant distraction.